javirep/iron-y/README.md

 # iron-y

 ## Description
-iron-y is a responsive web page were users can create/read/update/delete (CRUD) different challenges during their time in ironhack (i.e. making their pull-request on time or sleeping a decent amount of time).
-By joining and achieving this challenges ironhack students will increase their motivation and mental health, so what are you waiting to join iron-y?
+iron-y is a mobile app were users can create/read/update/delete (CRUD) different challenges during their time in ironhack (i.e. making their pull-request on time or sleeping a decent amount of time).
+By joining and achieving this challenges students will increase their motivation and mental health, so what are you waiting to join iron-y?

 ## MVP
-- Using 3 Schemes (Users, PersonalChallenges, SocialChallenges);
-- Doing a Sign up & Log in wireframes with validations in the front-end and back-end
+- Allowing users to sign up and log in, while recording their data in a data base (using MongoDB / Atlas).
+- The sign up and log in must have minimum validation requirements.
-- To give the user the posibility of creating, reading, updating and deleting their personal challenges.
+- The user should have the posibility of creating, reading, updating and deleting (CRUD) personal challenges.
--To give the user the posibility of reading and joining social challenges.
+- The user should have the posibility of joining social challenges already created by us.
+- The user should be able of modifying his/her personal info and profile image.
+His/her profile images will be storage in a cloud (cloudinary)

 ## Backlog
-- User will have a given life and experience which will be modified as they complete their challenges
+- Completing or failing the challenges will result in life / experience gain or lost by the user.
 - The logo of the landing page will contain animation features.
-- Profile Update

 ## Data Structure:
 ```